 Regular Place of Federal Employment

-Generally, an “official duty station” is designated for federal employees where they report regularly to perform their services.
-In the case of employees whose duties are performed at a place other than their “official duty station,” the jurisdiction in which the employee regularly performs their duties will be considered the regular place of federal employment is the place where the employees regularly perform their duties.
+Generally, a designated “official duty station” is where federal employees report regularly to perform their duties.
+In the case of federal employees who regularly perform their duties at a place other than their “official duty station,” the jurisdiction in which the employee regularly performs their duties will be considered the regular place of federal employment.

 Services Performed Outside a City or County

 To avoid large numbers of withholding actions, when only a moderate difference between the employees’ annual compensation and the estimated percent paid for services performed within the city or county exists, agencies should reduce withholdings only when employees perform 25 percent or more of their services outside the city or county.
-FS Form 7311: Employee’s Withholding Certificate for Local Taxes—City or County (Appendix 5), contains these instructions.
+FS Form 7311: Employee’s Withholding Certificate for Local Taxes—City or County (Appendix 4), contains these instructions.
 See Subsection 5040.40 for more information on FS Form 7311.

 - based on the applicable tax withholding rate(s) specified in the state, city, or county instructions,